rossanx/akfs/docs/journal.md

 3 - Kernel main file (src/kernel/kernel.s - TO BE UPLOADED YET)
 +-- Timestamp: 2020-01-07-13:20 ---+

 The idea is to create the bare bones functionality in one file, and from that file call other functions present in other files.
 The source code of this first file is written in x86 assembly language.
 I prefer using the AT&T format.
-In this format, the structure of the mnemonic is:
+In this format, the structure of the mnemonic
+is:

     opcode source destination

 So, if you want to copy the value 0x10 to register EAX, you would write the following code:

     mov $0x10, %eax

-On the other hand, in Intel format you reverse source and destination like this:
-"opcode destination source", and the same example would be written like this:
+On the other hand, in Intel format you reverse source and destination like this: "opcode destination source", and the same example would be written like this: "mov eax, 10h".
-"mov %eax, $0x10".
 The assembler I use to assemble the code is GAS (GNU Assembler).

 Ok, so let's get started.
 Our kernel is supposed to run in 32 bits protected mode.
-In real-mode, things are a little bit easier, as you don't need some of the structures present in protected-mode.
-In real-mode, the position of the interrupt vector table (IVT) is fixed at the very beginning of memory.
+Things are a little bit easier in real-mode, as you don't need some of the structures present in protected-mode.
+In real-mode the position of the interrupt vector table (IVT) is fixed at the very beginning of memory.
 On the other hand, in protected-mode the IVT can be placed anywhere in memory.
 To inform where the IVT is you should create a table called IDT (Interrupt Descriptor Table).
 In protected-mode you can configure areas of the memory to be used as code or data placeholders with rigid limits.
 In order to do that, you create a table that informs how the memory should be used and where that memory starts and ends.
 This table is called GDT (Global Descriptor Table).
 Any process that is created can have it's own GDT entry.
-In our case, we are going to create kernel threads to run our tasks - kalimera kernel will not run user space code - CPU running in ring 3, at least for now.
+In our case, we are going to create kernel threads to run our tasks - kalimera kernel will not run user-space code, i.e., CPU running in ring 3, at least for now.
 In doing so, every thread shares the same GDT entries.

 GDT is a complex beast where you can configure a bunch of things related to the segment you are trying to use and protect.
 We're getting back to the GDT structure latter.
 First, let's talk about how to swith from real-mode to protected-mode.

-In order to run the x86 CPU in protected-mode you should execute the following
+In order to run the x86 CPU in protected-mode you should execute the following steps:
-steps:

      **** CODE IN 16 BITS WITH THE PROCESSOR IN REAL-MODE ****